Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Matrix Games

 \subsection{Finite-Sample Analysis Measured by the Nash Gap}

-Although Theorem \ref{thm:matrix_fast} shows that Algorithm \ref{algo:matrix_fast} achieves a fast $\mathcal{O}(1/K)$ rate of convergence measured by the regularized Nash gap, due to the difference between the Nash distribution and a Nash equilibrium, this does not directly translate to a fast convergence measured by the Nash gap.
-To illustrate, note that the following bound holds regarding the difference between the Nash gap and the regularized Nash gap:
+Although Theorem \ref{thm:matrix_fast} shows that Algorithm \ref{algo:matrix_fast} achieves a fast $\mathcal{O}(1/K)$ rate of convergence measured by the regularized Nash gap, this result does not directly translate to a fast convergence measured by the Nash gap.
+To illustrate the difference, note that the following bound holds: